-From Cleopatra to Kate Moss the women who have turned the most heads throughout history have had to take painstaking care of their own.
+From Cleopatra to Kim Kardashian, the women who have turned the most heads throughout history have had to take painstaking care of their own.
 They all know that a healthy scalp means a gorgeous tress – that silky, free-flowing seducer.
-Universal wisdom professes: the hair makes the beauty queen.
+It’s the hair makes the beauty queen.
 That’s because the condition of your hair is an indicator of your overall health – physical and emotional.
-It’s a display of self respect, and respect for the gaze, and potential touch, of its beholder.
+It’s a display of self respect – and, respect for the gaze and touch of its beholder.

-The fail proof secrets to healthy, beautiful hair in all cultures and eras all draw on Mother Earth basics.
-Only in the last century science has attempted to concoct chemicals that will refresh, rejuvenate and reanimate a head of hair, in the end, only to slowly return to the wonders of the organic natural world, which induce no toxic side effects neither biological nor environmental.
+The failproof secrets to healthy, beautiful hair in all cultures and eras draw on Mother Earth basics.
+Only in the last century science has attempted to concoct chemicals that will refresh, rejuvenate and reanimate a head of hair, in the end, only to slowly return to the wonders of the organic natural world.
+Goodbye toxic side effects.

 Organic and earthy is in again.
 Just as Queen Cleopatra washed and treated her royal mane with olive oil, aloe vera and lavender, so that Hollywood royal Kate Moss nurtures hers.
 These trendy ingredients are starting to appear on commercial containers of over-processed, chemically preserved, over priced, over advertised and way over-used products.
 You can purchase them and feed their manufacturer, or, you can make them yourself and feed your hair.
 You can learn the secrets that our contemporary royals don’t talk about, but only feel on their own skin.
 And the skin of their lovers.

 It’s visceral.
 Every woman needs to feel the workings of her hair care ingredients on her own scalp in her own time.
 Does she need more to get moisture in the winter?
 Less, to avoid the greasies in the summer?
 Might she require coverage only at the scalp?
 Maybe the ends require a gentler ingredient?